-Keri May, owner of BassResource.com, spent a day on the water with Shaw Grigsby posing questions that members from our forums submitted for Shaw to answer.
+Keri May, co-owner of BassResource.com, spent a day on the water with Shaw Grigsby posing questions that members from our forums submitted for Shaw to answer.
 Here is part 7 of a nine-part series where Shaw answers every single one of them!
 In this episode, Shaw explains boat control, eliminating water, confidence baits, and more!

 Keri: Outside bass from bass fishing, what's your favorite species to catch?

 Shaw: They're a saltwater called the Silver King.
 Where we fish from, they run from little guys, the 5, 10, and 15-pounders, but most of the ones we catch are 70-150, and I fly fish for them.
 I like that way of doing it, but any way of catching them is good, but fly fishing is just that much better.

 It's just awesome.
 It's just an awesome, awesome fish.
 They're very acrobatic, so they get in the air.
 They're massive.
 You're talking about a fish that can tax you to the max.
 Take every bit of skill you have in fighting the fish, landing the fish, working the fish, getting them to bite, all that, and put it together on a fish that's 100-150 pounds.
 And it's sight fishing.
 To me, you're sight fishing doesn't get better.
 You're out there on the flats, looking for these fish, and you'll see them coming.

 You'll often see them at 50, 70, 100 yards, and sometimes even 200 or 300 yards out you'll see them.
 You line up, and you get the boat positioned, and then with this giant fish swimming at you, you have to make the right cast, present it, work it right, get it hooked up, and watch it eat your fly.
 It's crazy; it's pretty awesome.